 So, here’s the letdown, Mama: Your newborn isn’t a smiling prodigy.
 Yes, we all get giddy and go completely soft when our one-week-old seems to shoot a smirk in our direction.
 However, smiles at this stage fall into the “reflex smiles” category.
 Despite what their name suggests, these smiles aren’t really a response to anything.
 They’re random but often occur when a baby is gassy or sleeping (more on that in a minute).

-It may interest you to know that reflex smiles actually star in utero!
+It may interest you to know that reflex smiles actually start in utero!
 Between 25 and 27 weeks gestational age, baby smiles for a purely perfunctory reason — to practice the skill.

 How early can a baby really smile?